ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Validates if the VID is of configured length.
 1. Validates the VID by verifying the checksum
 1. Validates if the VID received as per the VID generation logic
-1. Responds to the source with appropriate message and raises an alert in case of exceptions.
+1. Responds to the source with an appropriate message and raises an alert in case of exceptions.

 #### 4.2.5 RID Validator